FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Play with the same opponent again=The alt text (what you see when you hover the mouse over) of "Rematch", a button that appears for players (not spectators) at the end of a game if they wish to play again.

-New opponent=This is a button that appears at the end of a game just below the "Rematch" button.
-Clicking it takes you back to the "Play" page.
+New opponent=Clicking this takes you back to the "Play" page (http://lichess.org).
+This is a button that appears at the end of a game just below the "Rematch" button.

-Play with another opponent=This is one of the two buttons that appear when your opponent offers you a rematch.
-Clicking it takes you back to the "Play" page (http://lichess.org).
+Play with another opponent=Clicking it takes you back to the "Play" page (http://lichess.org).
+This is one of the two buttons that appear when your opponent offers you a rematch.

 Your opponent wants to play a new game with you=This text appears when your opponent offers you a rematch.

-Join the game=This is one of the two buttons that appear when your opponent offers you a rematch.
-Clicking it lets you join a new game against the same opponent.
+Join the game=Clicking this lets you join a new game against the same opponent.
+This is one of the two buttons that appear when your opponent offers you a rematch.

 White plays=This is what a spectator sees in the right-hand box when watching a game and it is White's turn to play.